sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors.md

 ### Adding certificates to a binary deployment
 > NOTE: see the [troubleshooting guide](./executors_troubleshooting.md#connecting-to-cloud-provider-executor-instances) for instructions on how to connect to cloud provider VMs.

+After successfully [deploying binaries](./deploy_executors_binary.md), follow these steps:
+1. Copy your certificates to `/etc/ssl/certs`.
+1. If you are using systemd, run `systemctl restart executor`.
+If not, proceed to the next step.
-After successfully [deploying binaries](./deploy_executors_binary.md), copy your certificates to `/etc/ssl/certs`.
-Next, run `executor run` on the VM in order to restart the executor service.
+1. Run `executor run` on the VM in order to restart the executor service.

 ### Adding certificates to a Kubernetes deployment using manifests